oshi/oshi/CONTRIBUTING.md

 #### Create a Branch for your feature

 Make sure your fork is up-to-date and create a topic branch for your feature or bug fix.
+(The name `my-feature-branch` is an example.
+Choose whatever you like.)

 ```
 git checkout master